 8. Use Heel Protectors

-Many doctors advocate for patients utilizing heel cushion protectors like these to help reduce the risk of skin breakdown.
+Many doctors advocate for patients utilizing heel cushion protectors to help reduce the risk of skin breakdown.

 9. Eat a Nutritious Diet